Iris scariosa: Biochemistry

 In 1961, a study was carried out on various iris species in Russia, it found the chromosomal count of Iris scariosa was 2n=24.

-In 2012, a genetic study was carried out on Iris laevigata and it's from several closely related iris species, including Iris ensata, Iris setosa, Iris halophila, Iris scariosa, Iris potaninii, Iris tenuifolia, Iris bloudowii, and Iris sanguinea.
+In 2012, a genetic study was carried out on Iris laevigata and it is from several closely related iris species, including Iris ensata, Iris setosa, Iris halophila, Iris scariosa, Iris potaninii, Iris tenuifolia, Iris bloudowii, and Iris sanguinea.

 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.

 Iris scariosa has a chromosome count: 2n=24.
 Although one source also mentions 2n=40.

 Taxonomy

 It is written as 膜苞鸢尾 in Chinese script, and known as mo bao yuan wei in Pidgin.

-It is commonly known as 'Film bud Iris' or 'Membrane bud Iris (in China).
-It is also known as 'Iris leathery' in Russia.
-It was known in UK as the 'Scarious iris'.
+It is commonly known as 'film bud iris' or 'membrane bud iris (in China).
+It is also known as 'iris leathery' in Russia.
+It was known in UK as the 'scarious iris'.

 The Latin specific epithet scariosa refers to shrivelled, or thin dry organs.
 This refers to the membranous bracts or spathes, under the flowers.

 It was originally described from specimens collected from near to the Caspian Sea.

 It was first described by Johann Heinrich Friedrich Link and then published by Karl Ludwig Willdenow (using Link's description of the plant), in 'Jahrbücher der Gewächskunde' (of Berlin and Leipzig, Jahrb.
 Gewächsk.)
-Vol.1 Issue3, page71 in 1820.
+Vol.1 Issue 3, page 71 in 1820.

-It was later published by Carl Ledebour in 'Fl Ross' Vol.4 page104 in 1853, then in 'Gartenflora' Vol.27 page325 in 1878, with a colour illustration (labelled as Iris eulefeldi). then by Maxim in 'Bull Acad Sci St. Petersb' Vol.26 page534 in 1880 and by Boris Fedtschenko in 'Kom Fl URSS' Vol.4 page550 in 1935.
+It was later published by Carl Ledebour in 'Fl Ross' Vol. 4 page 104 in 1853, then in 'Gartenflora' Vol.27 page325 in 1878, with a colour illustration (labelled as Iris eulefeldi). then by Maxim in 'Bull Acad Sci St. Petersb' Vol. 26 page 534 in 1880 and by Boris Fedtschenko in 'Kom Fl URSS' Vol. 4 page 550 in 1935.

-An illustration of the iris by Matilda Smith was published in Curtis’s Botanical Magazine, vol. 112 [ser.
-3, vol. 42] no.6902 in 1886.
+An illustration of the iris by Matilda Smith was published in Curtis's Botanical Magazine, vol. 112 [ser.
+3, vol. 42] no. 6902 in 1886.

 In 1979, Shevchenko (Iris L. in A.I.
-Galushko (edited) 'Flora Severnogo Kavkaza' Vol.3 page79, University of Rostov) divided Iris glaucescens and Iris scariosa into 2 separate species.
-He thought that there was several morphological and ecological differences between the 2 species.
-But he did not publish these.
-Also he noted that the Iris scariosa distribution range was limited to west of the Caspian Sea.
-But this range classification is disputed by other authors, although most sources still split the two irises into separate species.
+Galushko (edited) 'Flora Severnogo Kavkaza' Vol. 3 page 79, University of Rostov) divided Iris glaucescens and Iris scariosa into 2 separate species.
+He thought that there was several morphological and ecological differences between the 2 species, but he did not publish these.
+He also noted that the Iris scariosa distribution range was limited to west of the Caspian Sea.
+This range classification is disputed by other authors, although most sources still split the two irises into separate species.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 2 October 2014.

 It is listed in the Encyclopedia of Life.

 Iris scariosa is not yet an accepted name by the RHS.